johnathanvman/F6/index.md

 				}
 			}else if(s[4] == 3){//WILLING
 				Entrys.push(
 					choose(["I ","I ","I ","I ","I ","Licking my lips, I decide its time to eat.
-I ","I swiftly ","I quickly ","I decide that the SUBRACE's time has come.
-I ",(choose(["My stomach growls loudly","My stomach makes a deep rumble","My empty stomach gurgles"])+choose([".",", demanding to be sated.",", begging to be fed!"," telling me its time to eat.",", desperate for a meal!",", hungry for the snack in front of me.",", eager for the feminine meal before me."])+choose([" I eagerly "," I casually "," I slowly "," I "," I "," I "])) ])+ choose(["grab SUB,","grab SUB,","grab SUB,","grab SUB,","reach out and grab hold of SUB,","walk up to SUB.
-I grab her by the waist with both hands,","grab hold of SUB,","lift SUB into the air over my hungry maw,","lift SUB above my hungry maw,"])+ choose([" and"," and",choose([" and slowly"," and she doesn't struggle as I"," and as she gasps in surprise, I"," and she tells me she's ready to be my meal!
+I ","I swiftly ","I quickly ","I decide that if someone is going to eat the SUBRACE, it might as well be me.
+I ","I decide I better eat the SUBRACE before someone else does.
+I ","I decide that the SUBRACE's time has come.
+I ",(choose(["My stomach growls loudly","My stomach makes a deep rumble","My empty stomach gurgles"])+choose([".",", demanding to be sated.",", begging to be fed!"," telling me its time to eat.",", desperate for a meal!",", hungry for the snack in front of me.",", eager for the feminine meal before me."])+choose([" I eagerly "," I casually "," I slowly "," I "," I "," I "])) ])+ choose(["grab SUB,","grab SUB,","grab SUB,","grab SUB,","reach out to grab hold of SUB,","approach SUB.
+Instead of fleeing, she only kneels submissively.
+I bend down","approach SUB.
+Instead of trying to escape, she only leans towards me submissively.
+I grab her shoulders","approach SUB.
+Instead of running, she drops to her knees submissively.
+I lift her by the waist","walk up to SUB.
+I grab her by the waist with both hands,","grab hold of SUB,","lift SUB into the air over my hungry maw,","lift SUB above my hungry maw,"])+ choose([" and"," and",choose([" and slowly"," and she doesn't struggle as I"," and she gasps when I"," and she tells me she's ready to be my meal!
 I"," and she tells me to eat up as I"," and as she gives me a smile, I"," and as she wiggles in my grip, I"," and as she begs for me to continue, I"," and she screams in glee as I"," and her eyes grow wide as I"," and she says I better enjoy her as I"," and she asks me to eat her slowly as I"," and she says she hopes she is delicious as I"," and she shuts her eyes when I"])])+ choose([" swallow her."," swallow her down."," swallow her down."," gaze at her sexy body one last time before swallowing it down."," get one last look at her cute face before it, and the rest of her, slide down my throat."," get one last eyeful of her cute form before swallowing it down."," give her beautiful body one last look before swallowing it down."," swallow her down without even taking the time to get a proper taste."," gulp her down!"," start swallowing her down.
 I savor her unique flavor until the last of her slides down my throat."," start swallowing her down.
 She tells me to slow down when I reach her hips, and I slip my tongue between her legs.
 Her juices make my throat slick and she slides the rest of the way down."," start swallowing her down.
 She gasps for breath as I start tasting her mound.
 I lose my grip on her when she arches her back, and she slides down into my belly."," start swallowing her down.
 My tongue dips between the SUBRACELONG's legs and she humps her hips against it.
 Her humping gets more intense and soon she slips down the rest of the way."," start swallowing her down.
 My tongue explores the SUBRACELONG's body as I devour her whole."," gobble her down."," take several large gulps until she's completely inside me."," get her into my mouth.
 A few big swallows take her entirely down my throat."," give her a kiss on the cheek before swallowing her down."])+ choose(["",
 						choose([" She asks if she was tasty, and I tell her she was the best.",